-IBSA Manufacturing is pleased to announce that the Manufacturing and Engineering Industry Reference Committee (MEM IRC) has finalised MEM Release 2.1.
+IBSA Manufacturing is pleased to announce that the Manufacturing and Engineering Industry Reference Committee (MEM IRC) has finalised the implementation MEM Release 2.1.
 It has received ministerial endorsement and is now live on training.gov.au.

 This release represents the finalisation of Release 2.1 of MEM and includes updates and improvements to the critical trades within manufacturing engineering.